Forest of Dean Central Railway

 Mallard's Pike

-If one is to turn around from the location from which the picture above was taken and push through a bank of trees, another, drier and more walkable cutting opens up, which carries the line through a hillock adjacent to Mallard's Pike lake and opens out to point across the car park at the trackbed north.
+The Forestry Commission has not left their access road to continue along the FoDCR trackbed - the trackbed heads into a shallow cutting, continuing its gentle curve to the north, while the access road loops around the outside of the hill (the Forestry Commission appears to have a thing against FoDCR cuttings).
+This cutting, drier and more walkable than the previous one, carries the line through a hillock adjacent to Mallard's Pike lake and opens out to point across the car park at the trackbed north (though the north end seems to have been used to bury the septic tanks for the car park toilets and has a certain odour).
 Were the line still open, it would now be a minor tourist route - Mallard's Pike is one of the many beauty spots in the Forest (when it isn't raining) with a new "Go Ape!" climbing place and one end of the Forestry Commission's cycle network.
-Yet this stretch of the line officially closed in 1878, having never seen a passenger train (or indeed the lake, which if the official survey of the line is anything to go by post-dates closure); the only vehicular access is now by car or bicycle.
+Yet this stretch of the line officially closed in 1878, having never seen a passenger train (or indeed the lake, which post-dates closure); the only vehicular access is now by car or bicycle.
 Unlike many stretches of track around the country, it is hard to envisage a scenario for this line which would ensure that it was still operating today.

 Mallard's Pike claims that, while both mallards and pike are common in the lake, it is in fact named after Mr. Maller and his turnpike road from Blakeney to Coleford.
 Turnpikes were good quality roads maintained by charging users a toll for travelling along them and arrived in the 1750s along with the canals and the railways.
 Initially holding a monopoly on passenger transport, the highly-profitable turnpike network was taken by surprise when the railways realised that they could make some money out of fast passenger trains - and did so.
-The network was virtually extinct by 1850 although tolls continued to be charged on the Cobb into Porthmadog in North Wales until 2003, when the 10p toll was abolished, taking the associated three-mile tailback into the history books with it.
-Modern toll roads include several major road bridges and the M6 (Toll) which, despite offering savings of millions of pounds a year by allowing people to dodge the traffic jams in central Birmingham, is used by virtually no-one.
+The network was virtually extinct by 1850, barring a few minor exceptions like the toll road over the Cob in Porthmadog - although as Maller's Turnpike saw relatively little competition from a railway, it was presumably just a dead loss.

 New Fancy Junction